CMPE547-Spring-2017-Bogazici/hw5/README.md

 # hw5
 Variational Bayes and EM

+Deadline: 31 May

-Do Ex42 (AR Model) from the booklet
+Do Exercise Number 42 (AR Model) from the booklet and commit your derivations and implementations as a notebook